blog2i2j/nvdavsamd.._..AkelPad/README.md

 * Preview file before opening
 * Recent file history (configurable)
 * Remove Duplicate Lines
-* Sort Lines by string/integer ascending/descending
 * Set font, text size and color for entire document (visual only)
 * Single window (SDI), multi-window (MDI) and pseudo multi-window modes (PMDI)
+* Sort Lines by string/integer ascending/descending
 * Support of any code page installed in the system
 * Support of DOS/Windows® Unix and Apple® Mac end-of-line/newline formats
 * Support of Unicode codepages (UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, UTF-32BE)
 * Supports columnar selection and editing functions (cut/copy, paste, drag-and-drop)
 * Supports lines of any length
-* Plugins support (syntax highlighting, code folding, auto-completion, scripts execution, keyboard macros and much, much more).
+* Plugins support (syntax highlighting, code folding, auto-completion, scripts support & execution, keyboard macros and much, much more).

 It already includes: (It is is already configured and bundled with plugins for optimal use !)